Vantarc/Maze-Sim-Improved/README.md

 ### How to use it
 This repository replaces the game folder in the Erebus Robocup Junior Rescue Maze Simulation repository.
 Simply clone this repo and replace the folder with it.

+Write your program to the file /game/controllers/robot0Controller/robot0Controller.py and it will be automatically loaded whenever you restart the simulation.